Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 There are all sorts of reasons why you may need to submit a Self Assessment tax return.
 It could be because you’re self-employed, or have undeclared income from pensions or renting out property for example.
 In this article we’ll go over some of the most frequently asked questions from people wondering if they can do their own tax return.

-If you’re pretty clear on what you’re doing and your finances are fairly straight-forward, it’s perfectly possible to complete your own Self Assessment tax return.
+If you’re pretty clear on what you’re doing and your finances are fairly straight-forward, it’s perfectly possible to complete and submit your own Self Assessment tax return.

 Although it can seem a little daunting, if you understand what you’re being asked, have kept accurate records and you’re well prepared, it’s not as difficult as it looks.
 Accuracy is key though, otherwise you could face stiff financial penalties.